 Surfers want speed.
 They want to get to their desired location in no time.
-A poor navigation on the website may force them to go back two or three pages to get to other areas of a site.
+Poor navigation on the website may force them to go back two or three pages to get to other areas of a site.
 It’s simply a waste of time.
-In order to avoid this, one should incorporate a navigation bar on every page that have links to reach to other areas of the site.
-Including a site map is also beneficial.
+In order to avoid this, one should incorporate a navigation bar on every page that has links to reach other areas of the site.
+Including a site, the map is also beneficial.

-Pages should present a unified and consistent look, but few novice site builders turn their pages into a garish mishmash by using too many fonts and colors.
+Pages should present a unified and consistent look, but few novice site builders turn their pages into a garish mishmash by using too many fonts and colours.
 You just need to assure your viewers of your solidity and stability and not convince them that you’re wildly artistic.
-So, try to use two or three fonts and colors per page at the maximum.
+So, try to use two or three fonts and colours per page at the maximum.